 MAN Truck & Bus

-The future of trucks is electric
+The future of truck drive technology is electric

 MAN Truck & Bus is relying on electric drive to bring more sustainability to its fleet.
 However, research is also under way into hydrogen fuel cells.

-Emission-free on the road: MAN is focusing on e-trucks and plans to mass-produce heavy electric trucks from 2024.
+Emission-free on the road: MAN is focusing on eTrucks and plans to mass-produce heavy electric trucks from 2024.

 Hydrogen fuel for the “Bavarian fleet”